Determining Fault in a Car Accident

 - The official opinion of the responding officer regarding who was at fault for the accident

-When Determining Fault In A Car Accident, Many Parties Must Be Considered
+When Determining Fault In A Car Accident in Pittsburgh, Many Parties Must Be Considered

 Many different parties can be at fault for an accident.
 Consider the following: